 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.

 Even the smallest breeze can create exhaust ventilation so that air is drawn out of the gravity vent.
-This movement of air is proportional to the wind speed, and is measured in cubic feet per minute (CFM).
-Wind speeds of 11 mph for a 42 inch Aura Gravity Ventilator produces 3,807 cfm of air exhaust for attic ventilation.
+Therefore, wind speeds of 11 mph for a 42 inch Gravity Ventilator produces 3,807 CFM of air exhaust for attic ventilation.

 For any questions please see the frequently asked questions page.
 If you still have questions, email the sales team at [email protected] or call 845-565-7770.
 If you are looking to determine the pitch of your roof, see the Roof Pitch Diagram.